RmTrnsc/.dotfiles/tmux/tmux.md

     ```

 ### Other command lines
-- I can also use the [script](https://github.com/RmTrnsc/.dotfiles/blob/main/tmux/restore.sh) to recreate a session and call it up as follows
+- Instead of recreating everything by hand, I can add the resurrection [script](https://github.com/RmTrnsc/.dotfiles/blob/main/tmux/restore.sh) to the resurrect plugin config and run this command
+  ⚠️ Be careful after downloading this [script](https://github.com/RmTrnsc/.dotfiles/blob/main/tmux/start_of_the_day.sh)
   ```
   sudo /usr/bin/start_of_the_day.sh
   ```